 In this piece, we’re going to start by breaking down the mobile revolution.
 Then we’re going to unpack some of the reasons why you should have a mobile strategy (if you don’t have one already, it’s time to get onboard).
-Finally, we’ll dive into the details of how to stream to iOS devices.[NOTE: this article is about streaming to iOS devices.
+Finally, we’ll dive into the details of how to stream to RTMP equipped iOS devices.[NOTE: This article is about streaming to iOS devices.
 To learn more about streaming from iPhones and other iOS platforms, check out this previous article.]

 The mobile revolution is over

 The old world has already been overthrown.
 Mobile has completed its ascent to the top and achieved total dominance as a platform.
 The first true smartphone, the Apple iPhone, was released in 2007.
 That means it’s been about a decade since the mobile revolution began.

 A lot has changed during that time.
 Smartphones have become almost ubiquitous.
 They’ve changed the way we communicate, entertain ourselves, and share.
 For businesses, smartphones offer the ability to reach potential customers instantly, wherever they are located.